Yuvi-416/FIB-SEM-SEGs/README.md

 For our 3D segmentation work, we employed the PyTorch 3D U-Net model available at (https://github.com/wolny/pytorch-3dunet).
 We've provided a config YAML file for both training and testing.
 Before using it, ensure that you've installed the `pytorch-3dunet` package on your workstation.

+- The ensemble_fusion.py file can be used to fuse the prediction output of two models.

 ## Results with MASK R-CNN:
 | Test Image 1 | Valid Pred Image |
 | --- | --- |